modeevandee/Emojicode-emojis/README.md

 ------------- | -------------
-🔤This is a string.🔤  | include strings in your code by surrounding the characters by a pair of 🔤 🔤This is a string.🔤 ➡️ aString  | Declaration of a string
+🔤This is a string.🔤  | include strings in your code by surrounding the characters by a pair of 🔤 🔤This is a string.🔤 ➡️ aString  | Declaration of a string 🧲  | Interpolation in String Literals
+🔤 The value of variable varA is 🧲varA🧲 and method ⚱️ returned 🧲⚱️a❗️🧲.🔤  | Interpolation in String Literals

 # Escapes
 Emoji  | Output